 Prepare for Placement Testing

-The reading placement test is an un-timed reading comprehension test.
+The Accuplacer reading placement test is an untimed reading comprehension test.
 The test may indicate a need for improvement of reading comprehension or vocabulary building skills.
-These skills may be gained in any one or a combination of the following courses:

-All General Education courses require you to complete or to be exempt from READ-099.
-Most non-General Education courses require you to complete or be exempt from READ-091.
-Please see the college catalog or an advisor for details.
+All General Education courses require students to complete the modules or be exempt from reading.
+Most non-General Education courses require students to complete the reading courses or score 79 or higher on the placement test, which indicates that reading remediation is not necessary.
+See the college catalog or an adviser for details.

-Your English course placement is based on a writing sample, sentence skill score, and reading ability.
-During the testing period, you have 45 minutes to write an essay based on a choice of prompts.
+For the sample, students are allowed 45 minutes to write an essay based on a choice of prompts.
 Typing is permitted, but spell-check and grammar-check are not allowed.
-English professors review your essay and determine your course placement based on your grammar, punctuation, organization, and idea development.

-Placement into math courses is determined by the score received on the untimed computerized math test.
-The test is computer-adapted.
-It begins with algebra and becomes harder if you enter correct answers and easier if you enter wrong answers.
+Placement into math courses is determined by the score received on the untimed, computer-adapted math test.
+It begins with algebra and becomes harder as the student enters correct answers and easier when the student enters wrong answers.

-3. Take your time testing so your results are accurate.
+- Students should take their time testing so results are accurate.